Doron-L/PriceOfCall/README.md

 It turns out that it is difficult...

-## ???Pivoting??? the first objective - going back to exploratory data analysis
+## Back to exploratory data analysis

 In order to look for valuable objective that can be found from this data set, I left the time features and looked at other ones.
 I looked at the industry and campaign type, as they have the fewest number of categories.
 Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
 Thus, leaving the emphasize over time and making exploratory data analysis of the pick-up ratio over these two features.